-During this tactile learning experience, secondary students will design and produce their own book – from creating the cover and stitching the pages to personalising, decorating and adding content.
+During this tactile learning experience, secondary students will design and produce their own book – from creating the cover and stitching the pages to personalising and decorating their creation.

-The program also includes a guided tour of the Library's History of the Book collection in the Mirror of the world exhibition and a visit to the stunning La Trobe Reading Room.
+The program also includes a guided tour of the Library's History of the Book collection in the World of the book exhibition and a visit to the stunning La Trobe Reading Room.

 - learn traditional book-making techniques and create their own hardcover book

-- explore the history of the written and printed word in the Mirror of the world exhibition
+- explore the history of the written and printed word in the World of the book exhibition

 - gain insights into the Library's History of the Book collection and explore the history of printing and book production

 - take a guided tour of the Library's unique heritage spaces, including the iconic La Trobe Reading Room.

 This program links to the Victorian Curriculum and assists students to:

 - experiment and create a book using materials, techniques, technologies and processes specific to book-making (VCAVAV026)

 - analyse the cause and effects of developments in book-making and printing in the medieval period (VCHHK117)